 - Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Nationally reported data for 2014/2015 showed that outcomes for patients with long term conditions were good.
-For example, performance for heart failure indicators was 100%, this was 1.9% above the local CCG average and 2.1% above the national average. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check that their health and medicines needs were being met.
-For those people with the most complex needs, the named GPs worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+For example, performance for heart failure indicators was 100%, this was 1.9% above the local CCG average and 2.1% above the national average. - Longer appointments and home visits were available when needed. - All patients with a LTC had a named GP and a structured annual review to check that their health and medicines needs were being met.
+For those people with the most complex needs, the named GPs worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice had set up a Diabetes Self Help Group for patients to meet with each other and diabetes health professionals to improve self-care management.
+The first meeting was scheduled for February 2016.